Jump to:

 2. Make use of free keyword tools

-Keyword research doesn’t have to be expensive and there are plenty of free tools available out there.
+Keyword research doesn’t have to be expensive and there are plenty of free tools out there.
 Some require that you create an account, but there is no spend involved.

 Tools you can use for free include: